Rokon (motorcycle manufacturer): History

 Rokon was founded in Vermont by Orla Larsen in 1963 to sell the Nethercutt Trail-Breaker, a two-wheel-drive motorcycle invented around 1958 by Charlie Fehn and built in Sylmar, California.
 In 1964, Rokon Inc. bought the manufacturing rights to the Trail-Breaker and marketed the bikes from their Vermont office before moving the business to New Hampshire, where they continue in business today.

 Design

 Rokon motorcycles use a combination of belt, chain and shaft drives coupled to gear boxes to drive both the front and rear wheels.
-Older machines were powered by a West Bend (US Motor/Chrysler Marine) 820 two-stroke engine (134cc), while newer machines have either a Honda or Kohler engine of about 6hp.
-Each hollow wheel is able to hold 2.5 gallons of gasoline or water for long distance trips.
+Older machines were powered by a West Bend (US Motor/Chrysler Marine) 820 two-stroke engine (134cc), while newer machines have either a Honda or Kohler engine of about 6 hp.
+Each hollow wheel is able to hold 2.5 gallons of gasoline or water for long-distance trips.

 These are slow-speed off-road motorcycles designed for use in the most rugged terrain.
-Some are capable of 35mph or more, but typical top speed is about 20 mph.
+Some are capable of 35 mph or more, but typical top speed is about 20 mph.
 Current models are the Trail-Breaker, Ranger and Scout.
 When ascending very steep hills speed may be 0.5 mph.